 Visit Caversham Wildlife Park

 Lovely Caversham Wildlife Park is a fantastic place to get up close and personal with some of Australia’s unique wildlife!
-Caversham is about a 20-minute drive from the centre of Perth.
+Caversham is about a 20-minute drive from the center of Perth.
 There are public transport options but they are all pretty painful so I highly recommend driving to Caversham Wildlife Park Perth!

 The park is divided into six sections and there are a number of daily activities.
 Do try to plan your visit around the timings of the daily activities which are all listed on the Caversham Wildlife website.